- The Audit Committee consists of all of the Directors of the Company, as appointed from time to time.

 - Membership of the Audit Committee can be varied at any time by a majority resolution of the existing members of the Audit Committee.

-- In the absence of the secretary of the Audit Committee, the members present at a meeting of the Audit Committee shall elect another person to act as the secretary for the purposes of that meeting.
+- In the absence of the secretary of the Audit Committee, the members present at a meeting of the Audit Committee will elect another person to act as the secretary for the purposes of that meeting.

-- A duly convened meeting of the Audit Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Audit Committee.
+- A duly convened meeting of the Audit Committee at which a quorum is present will be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Audit Committee.

 Frequency of meetings